favyen/muno21/README.md

 The original OpenStreetMap data is available in the `graphs/osm/` folder, in files encoded under the OSM PBF format.
 Methods may take advantage of the additional information in these files, such as various road attributes.
+To convert longitude-latitude coordinates to pixel coordinates, see `go/lib/regions.go` and `go/preprocess/osm_to_graph.go`.

 ### Task